PhilIsHere/goweather/README.md

 Download the binary from the release page and run it with the following command:
 ./goweather on Unix or .\goweather.exe on Windows

-Please note that you need to cd into the directory where the binary is located.
+You can also just double click the binary.

 ## My Antivirus Program detects a Trojan!
-This seems to be a common false positive especially with Windows Machines.
+This seems to be a common false positive especially on windows machines.
 Don't take my word for it.
-Here's the official Notice from the Golang team: https://go.dev/doc/faq#virus
+Here's the official notice from the golang team: https://go.dev/doc/faq#virus

 ```
 Why does my virus-scanning software think my Go distribution or compiled binary is infected?